jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### _flagsOf

-Flags that influence the behavior of each NFT.
+Returns flags that influence the behavior of each NFT contract.
-- _nft The NFT for which the flags apply.

 ```solidity
 mapping(address => JBTiered721Flags) internal _flagsOf;